YouriLangh/DashboardCrime/README.md

 ### Notable libraries
 - GEOJSON for visualizing the districts of Los Angeles and create a heatmap
-- recharts for creating interactive charts
+- recharts/chartjs for creating interactive charts
 - Plotly to create the heatmap-matrix
 - Leaflet to create the map